zhaoshenzhai/mathwiki/Notes/equivalence_relation.md

 # Motivation & Definition

-Oftentimes, we wish to regard two objects as ‘being the same’ (for instance, two sets are ‘the same’ if they have the same {{< link file="cardinality" display="cardinality" type="references" >}}), despite them not being *equal*.
+Oftentimes, we wish to regard two objects as ‘being the same’ (for instance, two sets are ‘the same’ if they have the same {{< link file="cardinality.md" display="cardinality" type="references" >}}), despite them not being *equal*.
 The concept of an *equivalence relation* can be thought of as a generalization of equality.

 {{< env type="definition" >}}